geosp/mixvllm/README.md

 docker compose up -d
 ```

-The `launch_model.sh` script will automatically load the appropriate configuration from the model registry.
+The Python launcher will automatically load and validate the configuration before starting the model.

 ### Activate Environment